Use and Security of Information Systems

 7.2.3.
 When passwords are first issued, users are required to change their password on first use.

 7.3.
-Privileged user accounts (i.e. system wide administrator accounts) are subject to additional password requirements.
+Privileged user accounts (i.e. system-wide administrator accounts) are subject to additional password requirements.

 8. IT Asset and Media

 8.1.
-Personal devices are welcome on the Otago Polytechnic Limited "OP -Guest" Wi Fi network.
+Personal devices are welcome on the Otago Polytechnic "OP -Guest" WiFi network.
 Personal devices are not authorised to connect to the internal Polytechnic cabled networks.

 8.2.
 ISS are authorised to install, remove, and configure software and make configuration changes to IT services.
-This includes returning Otago Polytechnic Limited IT equipment back to its original build status to rectify faults and remove unlicensed software.
+This includes returning Otago Polytechnic IT equipment to its original build status to rectify faults and remove unlicensed software.

 8.4.
 Removable Media

 a.
-Personal Information about any customer of Otago Polytechnic Limited
+Personal Information about any customer/kaimahi/ākonga of Otago Polytechnic.

 b.
-Confidential Financial data
+Confidential Financial data.

 c.
-Passwords or secure user information
+Passwords or secure user information.

-8.4.2. information stored on removable devices not included under 8.4.1, is the responsibility of the device owner to ensure it is used by the intended recipient.
+8.4.2. information stored on removable devices, not included under 8.4.1, is the responsibility of the device owner to ensure it is used by the intended recipient.

 8.6.
 All Polytechnic IT hardware or media are to be returned to ISS when no longer required or when users terminate their association with the Polytechnic.